Yape (payment): History

 In its early years, Yape targeted BCP account holders, particularly young professionals and university students, but faced challenges in adoption due to low banking penetration rates among its initial target demographic.
-By 2017, the platform expanded to include users from other banks, significantly broadening its reach.
-The application's growth was further accelerated by the COVID-19 pandemic, which heightened the demand for contactless payment solutions.
-During this period, Yape became a critical tool for millions of Peruvians, smoothing safe and efficient transactions for everyday purchases, bill payments, and peer-to-peer transfers.
-By early 2020, Yape had 3.5 million users, with an additional 1.5 million joining during the pandemic, reflecting its role as a vital financial tool.
+By 2017, the platform expanded to include users from other banks.
+The application's growth was further accelerated by the COVID-19 pandemic, which heightened the demand for contactless payment methods.
+By early 2020, Yape had 3.5 million users, with an additional 1.5 million joining during the pandemic.

 The platform's evolution included the introduction of new features to enhance its utility and inclusivity.
 In 2020, Yape launched the Yape Card, a virtual card that allowed users to register with only a national identity document (DNI), removing the requirement of a bank account.
 This development significantly advanced financial inclusion, enabling unbanked individuals to participate in the digital economy.
-By 2023, Yape had grown to over 12 million users, processing 10 million transactions daily, and expanded its services to include microcredits, bill payments, and mobile recharges.
+By 2023, Yape had over 12 million users, processing 10 million transactions daily, and expanded its services to include microcredits, bill payments, and mobile recharges.

 Despite its achievements, Yape faced significant challenges.
 The application nearly failed on three occasions due to initial resistance from users accustomed to cash, internal resource allocation issues within BCP, and difficulties in promoting the app through traditional banking channels.
-Strategic adaptations, such as focusing on small merchants and introducing QR code payments for businesses, helped overcome these hurdles.
-By 2024, Yape had 14 million users, with approximately one in two Peruvians using the app, and it introduced features like international remittances and currency exchange.
+Strategic adaptations, such as a focus on small merchants and the introduction of QR code payments for businesses, helped Yape overcome these hurdles.
+By 2024, Yape had 14 million users, with approximately one in two Peruvians using the app.
+The company introduced features like international remittances and currency exchange.
 The platform's partnership with Brazil's EBANX in 2025 further expanded its capabilities for cross-border payments.

 By 2025, it had over 17 million users and more than 2 million businesses accepting Yape payments.
 The platform is currently in collaboration with the Banco Central de Reserva del Perú to develop a real-time payment system similar to India's UPI underscore.